MonolithProjects/monolithprojects.github.io/_posts/2020-05-17-how-to-install-cyberghost-on-fedora32.md

 categories: [english]
 ---

 Currently the installation script for Cyber Ghost VPN client does not support Fedora 32.
-Since the `cyberghostvpn` client forks on Fedora 32 just fine, let see how we can make the installation to work.
+Since the `cyberghostvpn` client works on Fedora 32 just fine, let see how we can make the installation to work.

 ### How to do it